xplosionmind/tommi.space/content/notes/public/Delete an account.md

 There are two kind of emails:
 - if you do not care to recover your data and activity from the account
 - if you want to request portability (which means asking to get all the things they have about you), too.

+To facilitate this process, I have stumbled upon [Own Your Data](https://yourdigitalrights.org), it appears to be interesting but I did not have the chance to use it yet.

 ### Documentation